ColeSantiago/clicky-game/README.md

 # clicky-game

-This is a memmory app built with ReactJs.
+## This is a memory app built with ReactJs.

 ![app photo 1](https://raw.githubusercontent.com/ColeSantiago/clicky-game/master/src/readme.png)

-** The object of the game is not click all of the pictures without clicking one twice. **
+**The object of the game is not click all of the pictures without clicking one twice.**

 Each time one is clicked the user's score will increment by one.